Lani274/tutorial-flask-login/README.md

 ### *Disclaimer*

 This tutorial draws heavily from [this video](https://www.youtube.com/watch?v=dam0GPOAvVI&t=4255s).
-The code for the web-app has been mostly copied from this tutorial.
+The code for the web app has been mostly copied from this tutorial.

 I tested the code on my current Windows 11 machine and I will show in this tutorial how it works on Windows, not on macOS, therefore I don't guarantee that it will work as described on a Mac.
 If you have a Mac you might need to research further sources.